umccr/htsget-rs/htsget-config/README.md

 forward_extensions = [ { json_path = '$.requestContext.identity.sourceVpcArn', name = 'SourceVpcArn'} ]
 ```

-This would then forward the source VPC ARN to the authorization server in a header called `HtsGetContext-SourceVpcArn`.
+This would then forward the source VPC ARN to the authorization server in a header called `Htsget-Context-SourceVpcArn`.

 An example of this kind of implementation can be seen [here](https://github.com/umccr/htsget-deploy/tree/main/aws-vpc-lattice).